-The Resource Library is split into three sections:
+The Resource Library is divided into three sections:

-The Code Library contains code samples to support the projects, the code is provided in a variety of languages and for various hardware platforms, such as the Raspberry Pi and the micro:bit.
+- A Code Library that contains code samples to support the projects, the code is provided in a variety of languages and for various hardware platforms, such as the Raspberry Pi and the micro:bit.

-Finally, we’ve added a library notice board for ‘Hard to Find’ components.
+- Finally, we’ve added a Notice Board for ‘Hard to Find’ components.

 Document Library Shelves